 Why Is My SASSA SRD Declined?

-Learning Why Your SASSA SRD Grant Was Declined
+Why Your SASSA SRD Grant Was Declined

 The SA Social Security Agency (Sassa) has listed several reasons why applications for the R350 social relief of distress grant may be declined by the agency.
-Here are some of the reasons why your grant application may be declined, according to SASSA:
+Below are some of the reasons why your grant application may be declined, according to SASSA:

 • Age outside range